ohsawa0515/ec2-vuls-config/README.md

 ## --out (-o)

-Specify the path of the config file to be written.
+Specify the path of the config file to be written.By default, `$PWD/config.toml`.
-By default, `$PWD/config.toml`.

-e.g.

 ```console
 $ ec2-vuls-config --out /path/to/config.toml